 If you installed JSCS through the Node Package Manager, IntelliJ IDEA locates the package itself and fills in the field automatically.
 Otherwise, type the path manually or click and select the package location in the dialog that opens.

 Specify the configuration to use.

-jscsConfigproperty in the package.json file of the current project.
-If no such property is found, IntelliJ IDEA looks for a .jscsrc or a .jscs.json configuration file.
-IntelliJ IDEA starts the search from the folder where the file to be checked is stored, then searches in the parent folder, and so on until reaches the project root.
-Accordingly, you have to define the configuration to apply either as a
+jscsConfigproperty is found, IntelliJ IDEA will look for a .jscsrc or a .jscs.json configuration file.
+IntelliJ IDEA starts the search from the folder where the file to be checked is stored, then searches in the parent folder, and so on until the project root is reached.

-To use a custom file, choose the Configuration File option and specify the location of the file in the Path field.
-Select the path from the list, or type it manually, or click and select the relevant file from the dialog that opens.
+Configuration File - select this option if JSCS rules are configured in a custom JSON file.
+Specify the file location in the Path field.
+Select the path from the list or click and select the relevant file in the dialog that opens.

-To have a predefined set or rules applied, choose the desired set from the Code Style Preset list.
+To apply a predefined set of rules associated with the code style you are using, select the set from the Code Style Preset list.